jakub-galecki/CAH/README.md

 This project is using JSP RPC protocol to communicate with the server.
 In this section we will explain how it works.

 To communicate with server client uses something called request object.
-There are specific memebers of the object that have to be included in the structure of the request object, these are:
+There are specific members of the object that have to be included in the structure of the request object, these are:
-- jsonrpc, which specifies the version of the JSON-RPC (project is using version 2.0).
+- json rpc, which specifies the version of the JSON-RPC (project is using version 2.0).
 - method, which specifies method that will be invoked on a server.
 - params, values that will be used by the invoked method.
 - id, not always required, but in this project we include this member.